-3.30 The Levelling Up and Regeneration Bill is making its way through Parliament but the proposals within it will not be able to be implemented until 2025-26.
-There is a proposal within the bill to allow Billing Authorities the discretion to charge second home owners a council tax premium of 100% (so a second home dwelling would pay double the council tax charge).
-The Bill requires Billing Authorities to have a minimum period of 12 months between making its first determination and the financial year in which it takes effect.
+- 3.28 The Levelling Up and Regeneration Act 2023 allows Billing Authorities the discretion to charge second homeowners a council tax premium of 100% (so a second home dwelling would pay double the council tax charge).
+The Act requires Billing Authorities to have a minimum period of 12 months between making its first determination and the financial year in which it takes effect.
 That means the earliest that Councils can introduce it is for the start of the 2025-26 financial year, i.e. 1 April 2025.
 At Council on 21 February 2023, Council approved charging up to an extra 100% council tax in second homes.
-Modelling

-- shows that extra council tax income of £157,000 could be generated and this has been modelled for the 2025-26 financial year. - 3.31 The Council will be reviewing core service delivery through on-going service reviews and will bring reports back to Members at the appropriate point, linking back to the emerging corporate strategy. - 3.32 The revenue budget monitoring report to the Hub Committee on 19th September shows an overall projected deficit of £37,000 for the 2023/24 financial year.
+Modelling shows that extra council tax income of £157,000 could be generated and this has been modelled for the 2025-26 financial year (see Memorandum note) - 3.29 The revenue budget monitoring report to the Hub Committee on 19th September shows an overall projected deficit of £37,000 for the 2023/24 financial year.
 This is 0.4% of the overall net budget set of £8.588million and this is very close to a break-even position.